An analysis tool for planes and sails operating at low Reynolds numbers

 - A volume quad panel method based on the report NASA 4023

-In addition, two triangular panel methods based on Galerkin formulations have been included in flow5.
+- Two triangular panel methods based on Galerkin formulations.
 The first uses uniform source and doublet densities on panels, the second uses uniform source and linear doublet densities.
-The benefit of triangular methods is their ability to describe general 3d surfaces.
+The benefit of triangular methods is their ability to describe general 3d surfaces including fuselages.
 In addition, the linear method improves the accuracy of the predictions in cases of high local pressure gradients.

 flow5 includes the core capabilities of xflr5 for plane analyses, and of sail7 for boat analyses.
 A number of new features have been introduced to improve on these two applications and to make the analyses more user-friendly, versatile and accurate.